France's Safran aims to topple U.S. rival as no.1 aerospace supplier

-PARIS (Reuters) - Safran (SAF.PA) unveiled ambitions to become the world’s leading aerospace supplier in 15 years, overtaking United Technologies (UTX.N), as it pledged a research and development (R&D) spending drive while increasing cash returns to shareholders.
+PARIS, Nov 29 (Reuters) - Safran unveiled ambitions to become the world’s leading aerospace supplier in 15 years, overtaking United Technologies, as it pledged a research and development (R&D) spending drive while increasing cash returns to shareholders.

 The French aerospace engine and equipment supplier added that it did not plan major new acquisitions after buying Zodiac Aerospace to become, according to its calculations, the world’s second-largest aerospace supplier behind United Technologies.